If the last few months have proved anything, it’s the importance of where you live and work.

 If you have a criminal record, you won’t be able to secure a police clearance certificate – vital when filing for a work permit.

-Miami’s only an hour and a $100 flight away.
-You’re an hour from Jamaica, Cuba, Panama.
-And all flights are direct through Cayman Airways.
+Miami is (ordinarily) only an hour and a $100 flight away.
+You’re also an hour from Jamaica, Cuba, Honduras, Bahamas, and Panama.
+All flights are direct through Cayman Airways.

-Direct flights also go to New York, Chicago and Denver, although there’s only a handful a day.
-You’ll find a flight schedule for Summer 2019 – good from now until November – here.
+Direct flights also go to New York, Chicago and Denver, although there’s only a handful a day (again, ordinarily).